Saturday, April 30, 2011

 1967: "Groovin'" by the Young Rascals was the hottest new song, as it soared from 79 to 49.

-1969: Ringo Starr added the lead vocal to "Octopus's Garden" for the upcoming Beatles' album Abbey Road.
+1969: Ringo Starr added the lead vocal to "Octopus's Garden" for the upcoming Beatles' album Abbey Road, although Ringo would later re-record the vocals.

 1971: Bill Graham announced he was closing both Fillmores in San Francisco and New York.